kmkr/splendid-nudibranch/content.md

 Location		Malapascua, The Philippines
 Latin			Alopias macrourus
 Tags			shark 2013
-Description		Malapascua is known for its legendary thresher sharks usually found in deep waters.
-However, when the sun starts to rise they ascend to the cleaning stations on the sloaps of Monad Shoal outside a small island in The Philippines.
+Description		Malapascua is known for its legendary thresher sharks.
+They are usually found in deep waters, but when the sun starts to rise they ascend to the cleaning stations on the sloaps of Monad Shoal.
 Diving starts 05.00 am.

 DSC01725.jpg